encode/django-rest-framework/docs/topics/api-clients.md

 #### Configuring transports

-The behaviour of the network layer can be customized by configuring the transports that the client is instantiated with.
+The behavior of the network layer can be customized by configuring the transports that the client is instantiated with.

     import requests